demisto/content-docs/content-repo/extra-docs/articles/troubleshooting.md

 Is docker set up correctly?
 Make sure docker is up and running, make sure that Allow the default docker socket to be used (required password) is enabled in Docker advanced settings.
 If docker is up and running and the issue still occur, try to [clean up the docker](https://docs.docker.com/engine/manage-resources/pruning/) or [sign in to docker](https://www.docker.com/blog/seamless-sign-in-with-docker-desktop-4-4-2/)  to [avoid rate limit](https://docs.docker.com/docker-hub/usage/#:~:text=Pull%20rates%20limits%20are%20based,to%205000%20pulls%20per%20day.)
-Ensure the command was triggered on the integration / script itself by right click the code file > choosing setup integration/script environment (can add photo).
+Ensure the command was triggered on the integration / script itself by right click the code file > choosing setup integration/script environment.
 In this case a message saying "Please run this from an integration or script directory". will pop up.

 ## CI/CD

 There are currently no known recurring CI/CD issues.
-Most CI/CD issues are related to the sdk section (add link).
+Most CI/CD issues are related to the [sdk section](#Demisto-sdk).
 For more information about setting up and developing CI/CD environment, refer to the [docs](https://xsoar.pan.dev/docs/reference/packs/content-management)

 ## Troubleshooting tools